-FPM is an editorially independent, peer-reviewed journal published six times per year by the American Academy of Family Physicians.
-FPM aims to give family physicians the tools and information they need to maintain efficient and effective practices, enhance the patient experience, and maximize their professional satisfaction.
+FPM is an editorially independent, peer-reviewed journal established in 1993 and published by the American Academy of Family Physicians.
+Through our bimonthly print and online publication, weekly e-enewsletter, and extensive website, FPM gives family physicians practical information to help them maintain efficient and effective practices, enhance the patient experience, and maximize their professional satisfaction.
 See FPM's Editorial Mission and Policies for more information.

-We publish articles that can help physicians in every area of practice except the strictly clinical, which is the purview of our sister journal, American Family Physician.
+We publish articles that can help family physicians in every area of practice except the strictly clinical, which is the purview of our sister journal, American Family Physician.
 The test of a manuscript we are considering is whether it is immediately useful to family physicians.
+We do not publish formal research or review articles.
 See "Topics we cover."

 We encourage authors to use a reasonably informal, conversational writing style rather than "journalese."
-We also encourage authors to keep articles short — 2,000 to 3,000 words at most.
+We also encourage authors to keep articles short — 2,000 to 3,000 words.
 Contributions to our Opinion and Last Word departments are shorter — 750 to 1,500 words.

-If you have an idea for an article, we encourage you to contact us at firstname.lastname@example.org to make sure it suits FPM's needs and that we haven't recently accepted an article on the same topic.
+If you have an idea for an article, contact us at email@example.com to make sure it suits FPM's needs and that we haven't recently accepted an article on the same topic.

 Manuscripts should be submitted by email to firstname.lastname@example.org.
 Microsoft Word is preferred.
 Please include the following items with your submission: